Install an Apache Cassandra database

 For details on upgrading your Cassandra version, see Upgrade Apache Cassandra in the

 Upgrade from earlier API Gateway versions

-API Gateway version 7.5.3 includes the Datastax Cassandra client, which uses a default port of
+API Gateway version 7.5.3 and later include the Datastax Cassandra client, which uses a default port of

 9042 to communicate with Cassandra over the Cassandra native protocol.
 Earlier API Gateway versions included the Hector Cassandra client, which used a default port of

 9160 to communicate with Cassandra over the Apache Thrift protocol.